fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 by Leslie Smith.

 This concludes our introduction to artificial neural networks and their implementation with Keras.
-In the next few chapters, we will discuss techniques to train very deep nets.
+In the next few labs, we will discuss techniques to train very deep nets.
 We will also explore how to customize models using TensorFlow's lower-level API and how to load and preprocess data efficiently using the Data API.
 And we will dive into